 Who Is This Guy

 What did my world look like before colonization — before the Anthropocene era?
 Virtually no human influence in the landscape, just trees, meadows, streams, rocks and bogs left to evolve on their own.
 What will it look like after we’re gone?
-That is the world I wonder about.
-At the same time, I am a person of order, with things tidily in their place and following a predictable pattern.
-Symmetry is good, right?
+That is the world I wonder about and wish to be a part of.

-I am married to an incredibly patient and supportive wife, with three grown children and two adorable granddaughters.
-I live in Burlington Ontario, a small city caught between Toronto and Hamilton.
+Craig is married to an incredibly patient and supportive wife, with three grown children and three adorable granddaughters.
+He lives in Burlington Ontario, a small city caught between Toronto and Hamilton.

-That’s all you need to know about me.
+That’s all you need to know about Craig.
 The rest is too boring to mention.